ST10263888/ProgPart2/README.md

 to run and compile: just press the run button, and add a receipe. the entire program should be able to run

 github repository: https://github.com/IIEWFL/prog6221-part-1-ST10263888.git

+06 May changes:
+Have changed the arrays to arraylists